Marc Minkowski / Les Musiciens du Louvre

 The “Ode for St.Cecilia’s Day”, HWV 76 is a festive cantata that George Frideric Handel (1685 – 1759) composed in 1739.
 The text for the cantata is from a poem that John Dryden (1631 – 1700) wrote in 1687.
 Saint Cecilia is the patron saint of musicians.

-Mozart’s arrangement, K.592, apparently never saw a performance during the composer’s lifetime—first records of a performance (according to the concert handout) point to 1793, two years after Mozart’s death.
+Mozart’s version of the Ode, K.592, apparently never saw a performance during the composer’s lifetime—first records of a performance (according to the concert handout) point to 1793, two years after Mozart’s death.
 And it took until 1883 for the arrangement to appear in print.
-The arrangement includes the text in German, and the addition of a second flute, the clarinets, and the horns.
+That score includes the text in German, and the addition of a second flute, the clarinets, and the horns.
 At the same time, Mozart eliminated the clarin (piccolo) trumpets.

 Wolfgang Amadeus Mozart’s arrangement consists of nine “numbers”: